Technology brings images of Holocaust survivors to life

-DALLAS (AP) — A Dallas man is the latest Holocaust survivor to have his story recorded in such a way that generations to come will be able to ask his image questions.

-Max Glauben lost his mother, father and brother at the hands of the Nazis.
+DALLAS (AP) — Max Glauben was 17 and had already lost his mother, father and brother at the hands of the Nazis when U.S. troops rescued him while he was on a death march from one German concentration camp to another.

-The University of Southern California Shoah Foundation has recorded 18 interactive testimonies with Holocaust survivors over the last several years.
-The images are currently being shown at museums in Illinois, Indiana, New York and Texas.

-Executive director Stephen Smith says the foundation is in a “race against time” as it works to get more recordings.
+The recollections of the Dallas resident who as a Jew in Poland survived the Warsaw Ghetto and Nazi concentration camps are now being preserved in a way that will allow generations to come to ask his image questions.
+Glauben, who turns 91 on Monday, is the latest Holocaust survivor recorded in such a way by the University of Southern California Shoah Foundation .
+The Los Angeles-based foundation has recorded 18 interactive testimonies with Holocaust survivors over the last several years, and executive director Stephen Smith says they’re in a “race against time” as they work to add more, seeking both a diversity in experiences and testimonies in a variety of languages.

+“I thought that my knowledge could cure the hatred and the bigotry and the killings in this world if somebody can listen to my story, my testimony, and be educated even after I’m gone,” Glauben said.

 Most Read Nation & World Stories